jeeb/avisynth/distrib/docs/english/source/avisynthdoc/contributing/posix.rst

 --------------

 On all of these OSes, AviSynth+ can interface with FFmpeg.
-As of this time of writing (2020-03-02), FFmpeg uses AvxSynth to support non-Windows OSes, so to support AviSynth+, a patched version of FFmpeg is necessary.

 To compile a basic build of FFmpeg that supports AviSynth+, the following steps will suffice: